-In addition, we’ll also make any additional enquiries to the seller’s solicitor.
-This will only happen if we think they’re necessary from the paperwork we have been given.
+We’ll also make any additional enquiries to the seller’s solicitor.
+This will only happen if we think they’re necessary from the paperwork we've been given.

-You should also make your mortgage application if you’ve not already done so.
+Make your mortgage application now if you’ve not done it already.

 Mortgage Offer and Property Report